karber-durk/Bash-scripts/README.md

 ## ⚙️ My Dynamic Script

-### Script Name: `your-dynamic-script.sh`

-This dynamic script is designed to perform intelligent and adaptive tasks depending on the environment.
+### This dynamic script is designed to perform intelligent and adaptive tasks depending on the environment.
 It includes features like:

 - ✅ Detecting system details (e.g., OS, architecture, hostname)
 - ✅ Gathering real-time stats like CPU, memory, and disk usage
 - ✅ Providing user-friendly output in a clean format
 - ✅ Useful for monitoring, automation, or as a base for more complex tools
+- And More